bravebeaver2019/presence-system/README.md

 it allows both parts to scale independently and provides replay capabilities.
-In the current implementation they are grouped in capture, processing and query packages In real life, out of this test they would be in different applications where we could have running N capture apps, M processing and Z query apps
+In the current implementation they are grouped in capture, processing and query packages In real life, out of this test they would be in different applications where we could have running N capture apps, M processing and Z query apps.
+The solution has been designed easily scale in all elements, event in the databases.
+First one is Kafka which natively scales easily/ Second one is a JPA implementation in H2, this model has been designed in a columnar way easily portable to other scalable databases such as Cassandra or Google BigTable

 * the advantage of using kafka instead of another messaging system is the scalability capability it offers we can partition as much as we want in case we need to increase the processing capabilities.